bgayatri3/Swamphacks-23--TIUP/README.md

 Welcome to our project submission for the 2023 Swamp Hacks Hackathon.
 Our project is curated for students and focuses on reducing burnout, anxiety, and stress.

-Productivity is maximized by the 80/20 rule we have implemented in which users' breaks are equivalent to 20% of the time that they worked.
+Productivity is maximized by the 80/20 rule that we have implemented, in which users' breaks are equivalent to 20% of the time that they worked.
 This allows users to work till they naturally feel tired and then take a proportionate break.

 The breaks are built into our application as well.